Укр|Eng|Рус

 Codecs and additional audio processing technologies supported by the Bluetooth-connected player.
 Initially, sound transmission via Bluetooth involves quite strong signal compression, which can greatly spoil the experience when listening to music.
 To eliminate this drawback, various technologies are used, in particular aptX, aptX HD, aptX Low Latency, aptX Adaptive, AAC, LDAC, LHDC.
 Of course, to use any of the technologies, it must be supported not only by the player, but also by the Bluetooth device with which it is used.
 Here are the main features of each option:

 - aptX HD.
-Development and improvement of the original aptX, allowing for sound purity comparable to Hi-Res audio (24-bit/48kHz).
-As in the original, the benefits of aptX HD are noticeable mainly on high-quality audio, although this codec will not be out of place for MP3.
+Development and improvement of the original aptX, allowing for sound purity comparable to Hi-Res audio (24-bits/48kHz).
+As in the original, the benefits of aptX HD are noticeable mainly on high-quality audio, although this codec will not be out of pla...ce for MP3.

 - aptX Adaptive.
 Further development of aptX; actually combines the capabilities of aptX HD and aptX Low Latency, but is not limited to this.
 One of the main features of this standard is the so-called adaptive bitrate: the codec automatically adjusts the actual data transfer rate based on the characteristics of the broadcast content and the congestion of the frequencies used.
-This, in particular, helps reduce energy consumption and increase communication reliability; and special algorithms allow you to broadcast sound quality comparable to aptX HD (24 bit/48 kHz), using several times less amount of transmitted data.
+This, in particular, helps reduce energy consumption and increase communication reliability; and special algorithms allow you to broadcast sound quality comparable to aptX HD (24 bits/48 kHz), using much less transmitted data.

 - A.A.C.
 A Bluetooth codec used primarily in portable Apple gadgets.
 In terms of capabilities, it is noticeably inferior to more advanced standards like aptX or LDAC: the sound quality when using AAC is comparable to an average MP3 file.
 However, for listening to the same MP3s, this is quite enough; the difference becomes noticeable only on more advanced formats.

 — LDAC.
 Sony's proprietary Bluetooth codec.
-It surpasses even aptX HD in terms of bandwidth and potential sound quality, providing performance at the Hi-Res level of 24-bit/96kHz audio; There is even an opinion that this is the maximum quality that makes sense to provide for in wireless transmission - further improvement will simply be imperceptible to the human ear.
+It surpasses even aptX HD in terms of bandwidth and potential sound quality, providing performance at the Hi-Res level of 24-bits/96kHz audio; There is even an opinion that this is the maximum quality that makes sense to provide for in wireless transmission - further improvement will be simply imperceptible to the human ear.

 Features

 Lossless formats.
-Player support for audio formats that use lossless compression.
-Unlike lossy compression (in the same MP3), with this compression, the sound is not cut, all its details are preserved as much as possible.
-There are several lossless formats these days, the most popular being FLAC and APE (see "Supports audio formats"); the specific set of standards that the player is compatible with should be clarified separately.
-However, anyway, this function will be useful to those who appreciate the most complete and reliable sound.
-In this case, it is worth considering two nuances.
-Firstly, lossless files ha...ve a fairly large volume — one album can take several hundred megabytes.
-Secondly, in order to fully appreciate such sound, you will need high-quality headphones, and ideally a Hi-Fi level player (see "Type").
+The player supports audio formats that use lossless compression.
+Unlike lossy compression (including MP3), with this compression the sound is not cut down, all its details are preserved as much as possible.
+Nowadays, there are several lossless formats, the most popular are FLAC and APE (see “Supports audio formats”); The specific set of standards with which the player is compatible should be clarified separately.
+However, in any case, this function will be useful to those who value the most complete and reliable sound.
+It is worth considering two nuances.
+Firstly, lossless files are quite large - one...album can take up several hundred megabytes.
+Secondly, in order to fully appreciate such sound, you will need high-quality headphones, and ideally a Hi-Fi player (see “Type”).

-FM receiver.
-Built-in tuner for receiving radio broadcasts in the FM band.
-It is this range that the vast majority of modern music radio stations use, since it allows you to broadcast sound in stereo.
-However, some player models also support other standards — for example, AM, in which stations of the "conversational" genre are widely represented.
-To listen to the radio, you usually need to connect headphones — their wire acts as an antenna.
+- FM receiver.
+Built-in tuner for receiving radio broadcasts in the FM range.
+It is this range that the vast majority of modern music radio stations use, since it allows broadcasting sound in stereo format.
+However, some player models also support other standards - for example, AM, in which talk stations are widely represented.
+To listen to the radio, you usually need to connect headphones - their wire acts as an antenna.

-Dictaphone.
-Ability to work the player in voice recorder mode — to record sound.
-Usually, the built-in microphone is used.
-The general functionality of such a recording is noticeably more modest than in specialized voice recorders, but for simple tasks it may well come in handy.
+- Dictaphone.
+The player can operate in voice recorder mode to record sound.
+Typically, the built-in microphone is used.
+The general functionality of such a recording is noticeably more modest than in specialized voice recorders, but for simple tasks it may well be useful.

 Touch control